Feature Writing JOUR 73104

 Finally, you’re in a journalism master’s program – don’t plagiarize or falsify information.
 Please refer to our college’s Code of Ethics if you have questions or concerns or talk to me about it.

-In-class: Learn what the class is about, get to know your professor and understand what makes a good story: We will discuss this article in class.
+In-class: Learn what the class is about, get to know your professor and understand what makes a good story: We will discuss the article below in class.
 Think about form, structure, writing style, reporting and visuals:

 The Alienation of Jaime Cachua by Eli Saslow in the NYT.

-What to read for 2/4: Read pitch for my story “America’s Hidden HIV Epidemic” and the final version of the article and this newsy NYT feature: Come prepared with a few ideas for a newsy feature story — that will be 500 -700 words when you finish.
+What to read for 2/3: Read pitch for my story “America’s Hidden HIV Epidemic” and the final version of the article and this funny, newsy NYT feature: Come prepared with a few ideas for a newsy feature story — that will be 500 -700 words when you finish.

 In-class: Discuss finding story ideas and moving from idea to pitch, using my HIV pitch and final story for groundwork.
 How to expand a news story into a feature and review feature story format with this well-formatted (funny) article in mind: They Fled for Greener Pastures and There Are Weeds.
 Come prepared with three ideas for your first assignment.
 You will pitch verbally and choose one to work on.

-In-class: Discuss why Chris Evert/Martina Navratilova piece in the Washington Post is a good story.
+In-class: Discuss why the Washington Post piece “His wife was dying, his federal job crumbling…” is a good story.
 Talk about structure and reporting plans.
 Practice writing anecdotal ledes.
-Put your airbnb writing exercise in this google folder by Wednesday 2/12 at the end of the day.

 In class, we will discuss the Margaret Wise Brown story.
 We will also review editing essentials, including self-editing, trouble shoot your stories, and review common mistakes.
 We will go over what makes a good profile — a story about a person that’s also about something else.

-In-class: Discuss the Bad Bunny story and talk about interview techniques.
+In-class: Discuss the Kamala Harris profile and talk about interview techniques.
 Photo tutorial.
 Pitch ideas for your profile subject

 Up Next:

-First draft of your profile (w/photo and a quote from someone about your subject) will be due Friday March 14 @ 11:59 PM.
-It goes in this google folder.
+First draft of your 700-800 word profile (w/photo and a quote from someone about your subject) will be due TK.

 Last minute trouble shoot profile stories.

-Again, first draft of your profile due: Friday March 14 @ 11:59 PM in this folder & we will agree on a deadline for final version.
+Again, first draft of your profile due: Friday March 13 @ 11:59 PM & we will agree on a deadline for final version.

 Review structure for a feature based on numbers and how to use statistics as evidence without being boring.